aphyr/partitions-post/README.markdown

 indices.
 The logs revealed that servers were repeatedly trying to recover unassigned indices, which "poisoned the cluster's attempt to service normal traffic which changes the cluster state."
-The failure led to 20 minutes of unavailability, and six hours of degraded service.
+The failure led to 20 minutes of unavailability and six hours of degraded service.

 Bonsai concludes by noting that large-scale ElasticSearch clusters should use dedicated nodes which handle routing and leader election without serving normal